 How To Avoid Excessive Farting?

-- Eat small portions of frequent meals
+- Eat small portions meals frequently

 - Chew food and drink slowly